 - Consume seasonal fruits and veggies.
 Seasonal fruits and vegetables are extremely good for your health, skin, and hair.
 Stock your kitchen with fresh fruits and veggies and consume them to get your skin glowing naturally.

 Dry and itchy skin needs additional care and love all year round.
 Trying out simple tips for dry skin such as washing your face with fragrance-free face washes and using moisturizers with natural ingredients such as oatmeal and avocado will keep your skin hydrated, smooth, and soft.
-What must also be kept in mind is to avoid using products rich in retinoids and salicylic acid as they tend to absorb all the oil and leave your skin dry and flaky.
+It also helps with skin itching and skin tightness.
+What must also be kept in mind is to avoid using products rich in retinoids and salicylic acid as they tend to absorb all the oil and leave your skin scaling, dry and flaky skin.
 Along with a simple skincare routine, eating fruits and vegetables, drinking plenty of water, and exercising regularly will add to the glow on your skin.

 Frequently Asked Questions